 In creating the impression of a ‘motion image’ through painting and printmaking, the artist is offering a commentary on visual consumption in contemporary popular culture.
 The experience of viewing the works is congruent to watching ads flashing back and forth on digital billboards in Piccadilly Circus and on Times Square, or flicking through instagram stories and IGTV as content moves from influencer to influencer.
 Imagery is always transitioning and mutating yet it remains ultimately intangible, making it all the more seductive.
 Much like early hip hop tracks, from Public Enemies’ ‘Fight The Power’, to NWA’s ‘Straight Outta Compton’, Rowland’s paintings reveal the cultural dynamics and powers at play at the time and place of their creation.

 Iona Rowland was born in Derby in 1990 and studied Fine Art at Kingston University from 2010-2013, before attending Sotheby’s Institute of Art in New York in 2015.
 Since graduating, she has exhibited widely across the UK in both solo and group shows.
 Key exhibitions include Indelible Traces at Nolias Gallery, London; MMNTM at Bohunk Institute, Nottingham; Regram at Slate London; A Futuristic Woman at Square Gallery, London; T2 Shoreditch, London; ING Discerning Eye 2017 and the Derwent Art Prize 2018, both at London’s prestigious Mall Galleries.
 She has also exhibited regularly at GX Gallery in Camberwell, London.
-Creating artwork for the public realm continues to be at the core of her practice, and in 2019, the artist will deliver major commissions for Shaftesbury PLC and Boom Cycle, London.
+Creating artwork for the public realm continues to be at the core of her practice - this year, the artist has delivered major commissions for Shaftesbury PLC and Boom Cycle, London.
 Her large scale paintings have been the subject of several feature films including Inspiring People by Beyond Time TV; and The Revival, a Mike Rymer film featuring Solomon O.B and sponsored by Weekend Offender.
-In February, filmmaker Phil Cooper will release a documentary film around the artist’s monumental commission Starry Starry Night.
+In 2019 filmmaker Phil Cooper will release a documentary film around the artist’s monumental commission Starry Starry Night.
 Iona Rowland’s work is held in private collections across the world.

 Karen Baine’s on Iona Rowland’s public commission ‘The Evolution of Agatha Christie’